ryanzhou7/fastapp_course/ch_fastapi_template.md

 This is fine to ignore.

+You can also run `$ fastapi_template --help` to see the other options we will add.

-Open this folder with Vscode.
+Open this folder with VScode.

 This is the simplest version of the project we can generate, but it is still a lot of new code.

 Hence, this will be the most difficult.

-All subsequent generations with additional options will much be easier to understand.
+All subsequent generations with additional options will be much be easier to understand.

-## Github repo setup
+### Github repo setup

 On github create a new repo called `fastapp`, do not add a readme, .gitignore, or any other files.